Marvão

-Marvão (/pt-PT/), officially the Very Noble and Ever Loyal Town of Marvão (Mui Nobre e Sempre Leal Vila de Marvão), is a municipality in Portalegre District in Portugal.
+Marvão, (Note: /pt-PT/) officially the Very Noble and Ever Loyal Town of Marvão, (Note: Mui Nobre e Sempre Leal Vila de Marvão) is a municipality in Portalegre District in Portugal.
 The population in 2020 was 2,972 (and dropping at a rate of around one inhabitant per week), in an area of 154.90 km^{2}.
 The present Mayor is Luís Vitorino, elected by the Social Democratic Party.
 The municipal holiday is September 8.

 Perched on a quartzite crag of the Serra de São Mamede, Marvão's name is derived from an 8th-century Muwallad rebel, named Ibn Marwan.
 Ibn Marwan, who constructed the Castle of Marvão - likely on the site of an earlier Roman watchtower - as a power base when establishing an independent statelet ("emirate", duchy) - covering much of modern-day Portugal - during the Emirate of Cordoba (884-931 CE).
 The castle and walled village were further fortified through the centuries, notably under Sancho II of Portugal (13th century) and Denis of Portugal.

 The village has generated significant tourist interest in recent years.
 It was included in the #1 New York Times bestselling book, 1000 Places to see Before you Die.
 Nobel Prize-winning author José Saramago wrote of the village, "From Marvão one can see the entire land ...
 It is understandable that from this place, high up in the keep at Marvão Castle, visitors may respectfully murmur, 'How great is the world'."

 In the 1950s, author Huldine V. Beamish wrote of Marvão, "There is an atmosphere about the district (of Marvão) that is very ancient.
 At times you have the same peculiar feelings as those evoked by Stonehenge and that amazing druid monument at Callernish in the Isle of Lewis.
 Picking your way along the steep stony pathways, you would not be at all surprised to meet a Phoenician trader or Roman Soldier.
 It would be the most natural thing in the world."

 An annual international classical music festival, under the artistic direction of German conductor Christoph Poppen, was launched in Marvão in July 2014.
 The village also hosts an international film festival, Periferías, in August each year.
 Other annual festivals in Marvão include 'Al-Mossassa'- a celebration of the town's Moorish past, held jointly with the Spanish city of Badajoz (also founded by Ibn Marwan) - in early October, plus a major Chestnut Festival in early November.